nowjordanhappy/AndroidTvDemoPlus/README.md

 </div>

 # Android TV + Leanback - Multi Module
-This is a an androi tv demo using Leanback and multi modules.
+This is a an android TV demo using Leanback and multi modules.
 The main idea is showing recent photos and also the ability to search using voice or text.

 ## Features<a name = "features"></a>